 The summary includes:

-Covered services: Any care and treatment a health plan pays for -- whether it pays for part or all of it -- is a covered benefit.
+Covered services: Any care and treatment a health plan pays for in part or in full is considered a covered benefit.

-Copay or coinsurance amounts: With some plans, after you've paid the full deductible, the part that you pay for care is called a copay.
-It’s a fixed amount you pay each time for a certain type of care.
+Copay or coinsurance amounts: A copay is a fixed amount you pay at the time of care.
 For instance, you might have a $20 copay for a doctor's appointment and a $30 copay to see a specialist.

-With other plans, after you've paid the full deductible, the part you pay for care is called a coinsurance amount.
-Coinsurance is a percentage of the total cost that you must pay.
-For instance, if your co-insurance is 20%, you pay 20% of the charge for each type of care you get.
+Coinsurance is a percentage of the cost of services that you must pay.
+For instance, if your coinsurance for an MRI is 20%, you pay 20% of the charge.
 So if the bill was $100, you would owe $20 (usually after your deductible is met).

-Limits to coverage: A plan may have a limit to how much you have to pay for covered care each year and for your whole life.
-You may hear people call this an out-of-pocket limit.
+Limits to coverage: Health plans must limit how much you pay toward services covered by your health plan.
+This an out-of-pocket limit.
 Once you reach that limit, the plan pays 100% for your care.

-There may also be an annual limit on how many times you can have a service.
-For instance, you may be covered for only one eye exam a year and for up to 10 visits to a mental health counselor.
+There may also be an annual limit on nonessential health services.
+For instance, you may be covered for only one eye exam per year or face limits on physical therapy sessions.